lokifr/Late-Comer-Traking-System/README.md

 -  🔒 Anti-Close Protection – Prevents accidental app closure with a confirmation prompt using logout button.
 -  🌞🌙 Light/Dark Mode Toggle – Switch between themes for better visibility and user comfort.

-This app streamlines the tracking process, making it effortless for schools to maintain accurate attendance records. 🎯📚
+This app streamlines the tracking process, making it effortless for schools/colleges to maintain accurate attendance records. 🎯📚

  # Note